Preminchu: Reception

 A critic from Sify wrote that "D.Ramanaidu should be appreciated for making an offbeat film Preminchu chronicling the progress of a blind girl who gains recognition against odds with determination.
 Undoubtedly upcoming actress Laaya essays the author-backed role splendidly without resorting to dramatics but director Subba Rao’s shoddy treatment in the second half particularly the sub-plot about her mother runs in total contrast to the progressive first half".
 Jeevi of Idlebrain.com rated the film 3 3/4 out of 5 and wrote that "Over all, this film is recommended for all the educated humane Telugu people who would like to get an insight into the world of blind".
+IndiaInfo wrote "Preminchu, is a great effort on part of the producer D.Rama Nadiu, who seems to be keen in making awrad winning movies.
+But then, this movie may not be as good as to fetch him any award but it is definitely a good movie.
+The movie would have been much more worth watching, if there were less sentimental and dramatic scenes.
+But all the same, it is worth a watch".